Basic Chemical Safety

-The listed areas below are larger areas were dangerous substances will be present at all times and extra caution is advised.
+The areas listed below are larger areas where dangerous substances will be present at all times and extra caution is advised.
 Signs with pictograms shall be present if any chemical hazards are present.

 Open areas in A-, B-, C. and D-buildings